- Which Providers Offer Satellite NBN?

-If you reside in the regional parts of Australia and are among the 3% (400,000 households) that NBN previously identified to be eligible for a satellite connection, then you will be given an option to sign up for the Sky Muster plan once the NBN rollout is completed in your area.
+If you reside in the regional parts of Australia and are among the 3% (400,000 households) that NBN previously identified to be eligible for a satellite connection, then you will be given an option to sign up for the Sky Muster especially now that the NBN rollout is complete.

 How long does it take to install and activate my Satellite NBN plan?